SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 The query string component of the URL.

 ## request.query_dict
-The query string coverted into a name->value dictionary.
+The query string converted into a name -> value dictionary.

 ## request.referrer
 The HTTP referrer, the url of the page that linked to the current page.